 The Feynman Technique, automated

-Reasonate is a new assessment framework that scores how students reason, not just what they answer.
-You teach the AI.
+Teach the AI.
 It probes your thinking.
 You discover what you actually know.

-15 curated topics · 3 reasoning sessions graded · powered by Gemini
+0 curated topics · 0 reasoning sessions graded · powered by Gemini

 The grade-school system